Jürgen Schmitt (physicist): Early life and career

 moved to Harvard University, Cambridge, Massachusetts, in 1979, where he studied stellar activity driven by a strong Stellar magnetic field, analogous to Solar phenomena, under the supervision of Robert Rosner at Harvard University, receiving his doctorate in 1984.

 After his PhD, Schmitt moved to the Max Planck Institute for Extraterrestrial Physics (MPE), where he worked on the ROSAT project from 1984 to 1998.
 While at MPE, he was responsible for the mission operations, and he furthered the field of stellar X-ray astronomy both with ROSAT All-Sky Survey and pointing observations.
-Schmitt spent 1993–1994 on sabbatical at the Center for EUV Astrophysics, University of California, Berkley, to work with Stuart Bowyer on extreme ultraviolet data from stars and their relation to X-rays.
-He received his Habilitation at the Ludwig-Maximilian University in Munich and began university teaching.
+Schmitt spent 1993–1994 on sabbatical at the Center for EUV Astrophysics, University of California, Berkeley, to work with Stuart Bowyer on extreme ultraviolet data from stars and their relation to X-rays.
+He received his Habilitation at LMU Munich and began university teaching.

 In 1998 he moved to Hamburg Observatory to become a full professor in astrophysics, where he continued his teaching and supervised more than two dozen doctoral students through their dissertations.

 Schmitt retired in 2019, yet (as of 2025) continues his research as a professor emeritus.